 3. Place colourful accents with retro appliances

 Retro-style kitchen appliances are an easy way to add a touch of retro chic to your kitchen, without having to invest in retro cabinets.
 Toasters, kettles, and fridges all come in retro styles.
 Choose a matching (or contrasting) American-style fridge with rounded edges in a candy shade.
-A Smeg fridge is synonymous with retro style and is available from John Lewis, but there are plenty of other options.
+You can purchase a Smeg fridge from John Lewis which is synonymous with retro style, but there are, of course, plenty of other options.

 Our pick is the delightful Retro Refrigerator in Cream from Gorenje.
 It is versatile enough to be worked into a more modern kitchen, but will also fit in perfectly in an all-retro design.